forsbergsskola-se/308-unreal-group-project-horpus/README.md

 CAN YOU ESCAPE HIM!

 ## Features
-* Collectables
-* Backpack
-  * gives you inventory.
-* Camera
+* Fully functioning inventory with equip, drop and deploy.
-  * gives you nightvision to navigate in the dark.
+* NightvisionMode to easily navigate through darkplaces.
-* Catnip trap
-  *  used to distract the cat.
+* Deployable Catnip trap with used to distract the cat to buy you extra time.
-* Keys
+* Usable Keys unlock doors
-  * Used to open doors.
-* Shoes
-  * Equipable to reduce step sounds.
+* Equippable Shoes that reduce step sound.
-* Hiding Places
+* Dynamic Hiding Places
+  * Hide behind various objects to confuse the cat.
   * Sofa
-    * Hide behind sofa when HORPUS is searching for you
   * Closet
-    * Hide inside the closet.
   * Table
-    * Hide under the table.
 * Rooms
   * 4 rooms, search each one for items to use to your advantage.

 ## Trailer